 Children need to feel safe.
-Being left in a new place can be scary for anyone, but especially little ones.
+Being left in a new place can be scary for anyone, but especially for little ones.
 Help prevent the fear by talking to him/her about what they can expect.
 Talk to them about their routine and new schedule.
-Help get them excited about their new teacher, new friends and all the types of things that babies learn while attending child care..
+Help get them excited about their new teacher, new friends, and all the types of things that babies learn while attending child care.

 Explain where you will go and what you will do when you leave.